-The other information comprises the information included in the statement of accounts, other than the financial statements and our auditor's report thereon.
-The Treasurer is responsible for the other information.
+The other information comprises the information included in the statement of accounts and the Annual Governance Statement (published separately), but excludes the financial statements and our auditor's report thereon.
+The Chief Financial Officer is responsible for the other information.
 Our opinion on the financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.